stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ### productivity & culture

-The easy quick wins are to start with these five core features for elevating productivity & culture.
+The easy quick wins are to start with these 5 core features for elevating productivity & culture.

 #### _1 - @org-design_